Skyshader77/Lacryma-Hydra/chapter17-5.typ

 _Stay with me!
 Stay with me!_ thought Nix.

 "The Forge accepts living ingredients.
-Throw him in," said Alexander.
+Throw him in," said Sixtus.

 "No, no, no, no, no!" screamed Nix as she barreled her way through the stone corridors and the hordes of imprisoned monsters.

-Alexander's command ignited the sound of gears spinning and bellcranks grinding metal.
+Sixtus's command ignited the sound of gears spinning and bellcranks grinding metal.
 A loud hiss reverberated through the ruins.
 Nix cursed, turning left, turning right.
 She had to save Majorian.

 Parabolas of blinding light flashed in the corridor.
 Majorian's pleas thundered though the dungeon.
 She stumbled into more and more black ooze, her bare feet landing into the viscous substance.
 Every step she took revolted her skin.